ajay-gandhi/alfred/README.md

+# Alfred

+> Order food on Seamless corporate from Slack

+Alfred is a little server that takes orders through a Slack webhook integration, and places them on Seamless corporate.

 ## Todos

 Things to do, in order of urgency

+* Clean up / standardize style (all camel case)
+  * Document individual files and confusing functions
 * Implement time of delivery
 * Add error catching and understanding
   * E.g. if restaurant click fails, it's probably closed at that time
 * Implement returning confirmation page
+* Implement weekly scraping
 * Implement NLP

 ## Layout